rarebreed/mercury/README.md

 But static typing is definitely the way to go.
 Not only does it enforce documentation (how many times have you looked at python code and gone, "now, what am I supposed to pass into that function?").
+Any claims that dynamic languages are faster to program in rings hollow, once you factor in:

+- the head scratching of what types to pass in (I'm especially looking at you **kwargs)
+- grokking the source code to figure it out
+- writing unit tests that are poor type checkers anyways
+- making sure you keep your dosctrings up to date with refactorings (you do document your functions dont you?)
-Any claims that dynamic languages are faster to program in rings hollow, once you factor in the head scratching of what tyoes to pass in, grokking the source code to figure it out, writing unit tests that are poor type checkers anyways, going through a debugger because you hit a bug that could have been found with a compiler, and dealing with an irate customer, because your code hit a runtime issue that could have been caught at runtime.
+- going through a debugger because you hit a bug that could have been found with a compiler
+- dealing with an irate customer, because your code hit a runtime issue that could have been caught at runtime.

 Just say no to dynamic programming.
 And remember, friends dont let friends dynamic type.